Last Updated: 2.45 pm Monday, August 3, 2020

 The CORE Program is a new take on the Co-Curricular block which takes place within the weekly timetable.

-Participation is compulsory for students in Years 5 – 11, optional for Year 12’s.
+Participation is compulsory for students in Years 5 – 9.
+Students in Years 10 – 12 can engage in an optional program in Term 3.

 The CORE Program takes place on the following days: